 The True Scope of Financial Insecurity in Retirement

-To better understand the financial landscape of older Americans, researchers at NCOA and the LeadingAge LTSS Center @UMass Boston analyzed the latest data from the Health and Retirement Study, a longitudinal panel study that surveys a representative sample of approximately 20,000 people in America, supported by the National Institute on Aging and Social Security Administration.2
+To better understand the financial landscape of older Americans, researchers at NCOA and the LeadingAge LTSS Center @UMass Boston analyzed data from the Health and Retirement Study, a longitudinal panel study that surveys a representative sample of approximately 20,000 people in America, supported by the National Institute on Aging and Social Security Administration.2

 The analysis discovered that 80% of households with older adults—or 47 million—are financially struggling today or are at risk of falling into economic insecurity as they age.
-Moreover, this trend is worsening over time, as 90% of older households experienced decreases in income and net value of wealth between 2014 and 2016.
+And this trend is worsening over time, as 90% of older households experienced decreases in income and net value of wealth between 2014 and 2016.

 Four Ways to Help Retirees Make Their Money Last

 Combined together, longer lives and lower savings are fueling a retirement security crisis for millions of Americans.
-It is exacerbated by inflation, rising health care costs, and the fact that someone turning age 65 today has almost a 70% chance of needing some type of long-term care services and supports in their lifetime.3 Long-term care is expensive and not covered by Medicare.
+It is worsened by inflation, rising health care costs, and the fact that someone turning age 65 today has almost a 70% chance of needing some type of long-term care services and supports in their lifetime.3 Long-term care is expensive and not covered by Medicare.

 This white paper by NCOA, LeadingAge LTSS Center @UMass Boston, and Nationwide offers four ways to help retirees make their money last in retirement.